 concrete pieces, we stored some for the future…….’

 Later that day, when San finally got a chance to speak with Rich, she asked where the concrete blocks were and he said in the Allentown, Pennsylvania area!
 That is where San came up with the idea of doing concrete sculptures in the first place.
-This was the concrete she needed to make her dream
+This was the concrete she needed to make her dream come true.
+A

-After traveling all over the US for many years on extensive auto trips across the country, San already knows that many of the people she has talked to, feel a sort of disconnection from NY, DC and PA and long to pay their respects, but do not always have a 9/11 memorial nearby, to be
+SAN SEES THIS PROJECT AS ONE OF MOVING FORWARD TOWARDS A HOPE AND REBUILDING OF OUR NATION AND THE WORLD.
+After traveling all over the US for many years on extensive trips across the country, San already knows that many of the people she has talked to, feel a sort of disconnection from NY, DC and PA and long to pay their respects, but do not always have a 9/11 memorial nearby, to be

 able to do that.
 As these sculptures are placed all over the U.S., they will be within driving distance to many.
 San feels this concrete does not belong to any one entity now, as it is commissioned for each city, it will then be part of everyone.
-Her first concrete, tube sculpture project had that idea, but now, to have the actual concrete from the 9/11 site

-surfaces so that the viewer can relate to where the concrete
+San has chosen the abstract style of artwork to keep many flat surfaces so that the viewer can relate to where the concrete

 came from in the first place, the slurry wall itself.